ADHD and the brain

 Many neuroimaging studies in ADHD have been published, each with its own contribution to science.
 However, brain imaging studies are expensive and therefore the sample size of studies is often small.
 Also, a wide variety of methods are used, which makes it difficult to compare studies.
 This all results in inconsistent findings and many uncertainties about the neurobiology of ADHD.
 To

 address these issues we founded the ENIGMA-ADHD consortium.
 Here, more than 120 experts in the field are united to share their expertise and their data.
 This way we can reanalyze existing data in large meta-and mega-analyses to try to get as close as possible to finding true effects in the brain.
-Our first paper is published in The Lancet Psychiatry and received a lot of press.
+Our first paper was published in The Lancet Psychiatry and received a lot of press.

-Displayed above are the collaborating sites; 41 in total with brain data of over 4500 subjects (individuals with ADHD and healthy controls).
+Displayed above are the collaborating sites; 41 in total, with brain data of over 4500 subjects (individuals with ADHD and healthy controls).

 Current projects: